Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Initial Depth Map Estimation

-To sum up, our phase guided stereo matching is summarized by Algorithm~\ref{ALG:AlgPhaseBasedMatching}, note that $\|\cdot\|_{\infty}$ represents infinity norm, and $T$ is the total number of lenslets.
-After stereo matching, we average the valid corresponding point distances to have $D$, and put $D$ into Eq.~(\ref{EQ:LightFieldDepth}), the initial depth $Z_r$ can be computed and shown in Fig.~\ref{FIG:FigInitialDepthMap}, which visually presents a regularly distributed speckle pattern.
+After stereo matching, we average the valid corresponding point distances to have $D$, and put $D$ into Eq.~(\ref{EQ:LightFieldDepth}), the initial depth $Z_r$ can be computed and shown in Fig.~\ref{FIG:FigDepth}(a), which visually presents a regularly distributed speckle pattern.